dariusf/fable/docs.md

 ## Runtime

-The [runtime system](render.js) supports the execution of Fable stories.
+The runtime system supports the execution of Fable stories.
+It provides APIs to manipulate [stories](runtime.js) as well as their execution in [the browser](main_browser.js).
+The former are typically used when writing stories, while the latter are for writing code for the games supporting stories.
-Direct console access to its APIs is supported.
+Direct console access to both is supported.

-- `seen[SECTION]`: the number of times SECTION has been seen; can be used in a truthy manner
-- `internal`: internal state of the runtime system
+All other parts of the runtime not mentioned below are considered unstable.

-    - `internal.bug_detectors`: push oracles in here
-    - `internal.history_interpretations`: push functions of type `(string) => boolean`.
-They should return true (and perform side effects) to indicate that an ad hoc history item is handled upon hot reload
-    - Hooks: these are lists of callbacks, typically of type `() => void`; exceptions are noted
-      - `internal.on_scene_visit`
-      - `internal.on_interact`: called at some point when a choice is made
-      - `pre_push_history`: called before a choice history item is pushed; may be used to add ad hoc history items, whose meaning can then be defined using `history_interpretations`.
-Return `true` to make the callback one-shot.
+### Story APIs

-- `local`: section-local state, may be mutated; initialise its variables at the top of a section using
+- `local`: section-local state, may be mutated; initialise at the top of a section using
     ````markdown
     # My Section